Tabiiiqwq/MeshAnyGaussians_Webpage/content/english/pages/write_up.md

 ### GS&Mesh Viewer

-Finally, we developed a Windows application based on DirectX11 to visualize both intermediate Gaussian Splatting (GS) results and final mesh outputs.
+Finally, we developed a Windows application based on DirectX11 to visualize both intermediate Gaussian Splatting (GS) results and final mesh outputs [9].
 The tool supports rendering `.PLY` files for GS data and `.OBJ` files for mesh geometry.
 The full renderer code is available on [Splat-Renderer](https://github.com/ryanfsa9/Splat-Renderer).
 The renderer was built from scratch, with only a math helper file reused from a prior project.
 We first implemented a basic Windows GUI with file loading and camera control.
 On the CPU, we parsed `.PLY` files to extract Gaussian attributes (position, color, opacity, rotation, scale) and computed their covariance matrices.
 The initial rendering loop sorted Gaussians by depth and alpha-blended each onto the screen, but ignored rotation and ran slowly.
 We then transitioned to DirectX11 for GPU acceleration, implementing a full rendering pipeline: the vertex shader projects each Gaussian and computes its 2D covariance; the geometry shader builds a rotated quad per Gaussian; and the pixel shader computes Gaussian alpha blending per pixel.
 This GPU-based pipeline significantly improved performance and visual fidelity.

 <img src="../../../images/AD_4nXd8Sdc8KF3UR1Qmz5G3KXcl3anagW2tfA-1uMdtygYUhNSJfjVaHnzyIYC6d8w4Tl5bE6B3CA64laL8q3eDEVwBRGGz4YCI-pd5Y3sAj53hV-S9MdQ5BU7F2emQnT1u5AY.png" alt="img" style="zoom:50%;" />